frozap/Beispiel1/readme.md

 ## Description

 We are learning a little bit of Git.
-No source code but simple text files (of markdown files).
+No source code but simple text files (or markdown files).

 ## Getting Started

+* Create a text file and add to repository
+* Create a branch and add a text file
+* Modify files, show diffs, commit
+* Fetch and push to remote repository
+* Commands: status, log
+* Merge
+* …

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+---

 ## Help